aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 ## Sorting
 When using an `ORDER BY` clause, values corresponding directly to a column will be sorted with the underlying DocumentDB type.
-For columns where the corresponding fields in DocumentDB may be of varying types (ex: some are `string`, `null`, or `integer`), the sort will consider both value and type, following the MongoDB comparison order of types as documented [here]().
+For columns where the corresponding fields in DocumentDB may be of varying types (ex: some are `string`, `null`, or `integer`), the sort will consider both value and type, following the [MongoDB comparison order]().
 This can produce results that are unexpected for those unfamiliar with the underlying data.

+Note that null values will be first when sorting by `ASC` and last when sorting by `DESC` and that this cannot be overridden since `NULLS FIRST` and `NULLS LAST` are not supported.

 ## Type Conversion
 Type conversions is currently handled as a last step of the query execution.